mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 `ethernet0.connectionType = "nat"`

-This setting is important, as it ensures the service port on the vWLC appliance will use internal VMWare Fusion networking and the VMWare Fusion DHCP server.
+This setting is important, as it ensures the service port on the vWLC appliance will use internal VMWare Fusion <a href="http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1022264" target="_blank">NAT networking mode</a> and the VMWare Fusion DHCP server.
 The other `ethernet1` interface will remain in the default bridged networking mode.

 > The Cisco vWLC appliance comes with two network interfaces.  `ethernet0` is the service port and `ethernet1` is the management port that connects access points.

-## Configuring the OS X TFTP Server
+## <a name="configuring-tftp"></a>Configuring the OS X TFTP Server
 OS X ships with a TFTP server that is disabled by default.
 The `tftp.yml` play defines the various tasks required to configure and enable the TFTP server:

 {% highlight yaml %}